MsAgnieszka-SR-study-from-10-05-2022/SR-Mod-2-Zad-1/README.md

+# Module 2 Project 1 - Clickbait app

-# This project shows us short information about news from the world that are placed in a board.
+## This project shows us short information about news from the world that are placed in a board.

 -------------------------